 By the beginning of 1995, parish growth necessitated a move out of Yaphank Presbyterian, who had very kindly and gracioiusly served as our host since the Mission’s first service in December, 1983.
 A five-month term at the Mouse Hall in Miller Place was followed by a year at St. Mark’s Lutheran Church in Ridge, who invited the Mission to begin services, at no charge, in their facilities until St. John’s was able to find property of its own.

 Beginning in 1995, the Mission undertook a concerted effort to finally identify and locate suitable property for its own use.
-By the beginning of 1996, parish adult membership had reached fifty and the church school program had nearly twenty children enrolled in the weekly educational program.
-During this time, a successful capital campaign raised over $60,000 to purchase, in April of 1996, the parish’s present facilities at 158 West End Avenue in Shirley.
+By the beginning of 1996, with adult membership exceeding fifty and the church school program enrolling over twenty children, a successful capital campaign raised over $60,000 to purchase such a place, and in April of 1996 we moved into our present facilities at 158 West End Avenue in Shirley.
 The mortgage was paid off in 2006 and an extensive construction renovation project was carried out in 2014 that will allow us to grow and do even more to expand both our faith and our mission in the community.